abhishekjadon001/verilog-projects/README.md

             2. Gain proficiency in using xilinx Vivado for Design and simulation.

             3. Build a habit of daily coding and problem-solving.

+**REPOSITORY STRUCTURE** :-
+This repository is organized into folders for each containing the problem statements, Verilog code, and testbenches.
+Each folder includes:

+. **Verilog Code**: The Verilog implementation of the solution.

+. **Testbench**: The testbench used the validate the solution.

+.**Simulation Results**: Screenshots of the simulation results (where applicable).

+. **Schematic Result**: Schematic view of the Design.